shrumo/cunta/README.md

 ## Setup

-TL;DR
+### TL;DR

-The setup is just downloading somehow the `cunta.cmake` file and making sure it is included from your CMakeLists.txt.
+The setup is just downloading somehow the `cunta.cmake` file and making sure it is included from your CMakeLists.txt (for example if cunta.cmake is in cmake directory you would add `include(cmake/cunta.cmake`)

 ### Step by step